 (3) In exercising his discretion whether to use or to continue to use a firearm, a prison officer shall have regard to the risk, in the immediate circumstances, of injury which the use of fire power would impose upon any person other than the prisoner or person against whom fire power may be used.

-[Regulation 25 amended in Gazette 24 Dec 1982 p.
+[Regulation 25 amended: Gazette 24 Dec 1982 p.
 4907.]

 Part IIIA — Alcohol and drug related aggravated prison offences

-[Heading inserted in Gazette 7 Apr 2000 p.
+[Heading inserted: Gazette 7 Apr 2000 p.
 1820.]

 26. Terms used in this Part